uprtcl/hc-uprtcl/README.md

 This is a new version control protocol that aims to provide the same potential that Git provides for source code, but as a general purpose and multiplatform protocol for all kinds of objects and applications.

-In the Holochain world, this project was previously known as Fractal Wiki.
+In the Holochain world, this project is a successor of the Fractal Wiki.

 ## FAQ